davidofug/side-banners/readme.txt

 You can do one of these things below.
 1. Request the feature by contacting me on http://twitter.com/idesignwebs
 2. Contribute code by forking to your account on http://github.com
-3. Donate to allow me give more time to the plugin.
+3. Kindly Donate to support development and integration of more features.
+E.g More positions and support for Ad code such as Adsense.

 = Are you available for hire? =
-Yes, just use the above twitter address.
+Yes, just use the above twitter address to reach out.

 == Screenshots ==

-1. Screenshots to come in version 0.0.3
+1. Screenshots to come in version 0.0.4

 == Changelog ==

-No changes so far.
+= 2016/July/04 =
+* Fixed some security issues
+* Fixed some bug about On and Off switch
+* Fixed the bug with hiding the banners extra small and small devices.
+* Pre-fixed functions with usb_
+* Changed Plugin name from Sidebanners to Ulimate Side banners
+* Plugin folder changed from side-banners to usb-side-bannenrs
+* Corrected some spelling and grammar errors in the description and installation instructions
+* Matured from version 0.0.1 to 0.0.2

 == Upgrade Notice ==
+1. Version 0.0.2 has major changes but not the promised Mobile Support features.

-More mobile suppport features comming in version 0.0.2
+2. Mobile support features comming in version 0.0.3